KhurtSC/Labs/Atomic Red Team Home Lab/T1057-Process-Discovery/tests/test-02-tasklist/README.md

 ## 8. Takeways

 Though the first test is a little uneventful, this marks my first own lab on using Splunk.
 I was able to apply what I learned on the courses I took such as navigating the splunk, configuring the query for better results and making an alert.
-Excited what is more to come.
+Excited for what is more to come.